 Now you can project the laser line aiming at the different locations.
-You can take different alignments needed by your work.
+You can take different alignments needed for your work.

 How to Use a Rotary Laser Level Indoor?

-A rotary laser level is mostly used outdoor but it is not the main purpose of a rotary laser level.
+A rotary laser level is mostly used outdoor, but it is not the main purpose of a rotary laser level.
 Its indoor use has also been awesome.
-The best thing about its indoor use is that you can cover the entire room (horizontal + vertical) at a time with 360-degree projection.
-It increases productivity and hence working efficiency in home decoration, arrangement, stripe painting, and other such jobs.
+The best thing about its indoor use is that you can cover the entire room (horizontal + vertical) at a time with a 360-degree projection.
+Thus, it increases productivity and efficiency in home decoration, arrangement, stripe painting, and other such jobs.